Skip to main content

 • Wear a mouthguard during contact sports or activities where facial injury is possible

-• Practice good oral hygiene to keep teeth and supporting structures healthy
+• Practice good oral hygiene to keep teeth and supporting structures healthy, as decay can weaken tooth structure and increase vulnerability to fractures

 Key Points to Remember